fuzzballb/UdacityDDPGProject2/README.md

 ## Training the agent with code provided by the course

 To start, and make sure the environment works, I have used the DDPG example that was referred to by the training video.
 My first training result was just using the defaults from the example, and didn't perform at all.
-I rewread the paper but had to see what other students where encountered, before getting better results.
+I re read the paper but had to see what other students where encountered, before getting better results.

 ![Training with default epsilon decay](https://github.com/fuzzballb/UdacityDDPGProject2/blob/master/images/FailedToLearn.PNG "Training with default epsilon decay")